Home » Zoo » San Antonio Zoo tickets

 After 11 am, the queues at the counters and the exhibits get longer.

-When you start early, you can first finish exploring the exhibits, drop in at one of the restaurants in the zoo for lunch, and head back home.
+When you start early, you can finish exploring the exhibits, drop in at one of the restaurants in the zoo for lunch, and head back home.

 Check out the best things to do in San Antonio, Texas.